Impact Investing in Commercial Real Estate Competition

 Impact investing refers to investments made in commercial real estate projects with the intention to generate a measurable, beneficial social or environmental impact alongside an appropriate financial return.
 The case competition tasks teams with identifying such projects and presenting a plan to bring them to fruition.

 This year, final case presentations took place in person in Miami.
-The team from York University Schulich School of Business took first place and a $11,000 cash prize.
-University of Miami and University of Florida Warrington School of Business took second and third place bringing home cash prizes of $14,000 combined.
+The graduate team from Columbia University took first place and a $25,000 cash prize.
+The undergraduate team from the University of Miami took home first prize in their division and took home $15,000 cash prize.

 Competition Goals and Guidelines